henrik/octopress/source/_posts/2014-06-25-headless-rails-for-tasks-and-tests.markdown

 In both cases you're interacting with an [ActionDispatch::Integration::Session](http://api.rubyonrails.org/classes/ActionDispatch/Integration/Session.html).

-Here are two more uses for it that maybe you *didn't* know.
+Here are two more uses for it that maybe you hadn't thought of.

 ## Rake tasks